Supporting the Social Care Profession

 Business and Employment Model

-As awe think social enterprises are the best way to promote inclusive growth.
+As a social enterprise we think social enterprises are the best way to promote inclusive growth.
 We are located in Holbeck an area of Leeds where its residents value where they live but also face challenges in economic development and employment opportunities.
 We try our best in difficult circumstances to be a good employer, striving to offer salaried posts in a sector where zero hours and unreliable work are endemic.
 Although we can’t make the commitment to be a full living wage employer we do our best to stay as close to this as possible.
 We offer training, develop our team and grow strength/offer opportunities internally wherever we can.
 This means since 2013 we have approximately trebled in size and we now employ about 50 staff.

 How have we done this?
 By being both member led and a good employer, success has followed on.
 Support from Leeds City Council our main trading funder has also been invaluable.